 Spatially resolved spectroscopy

 Do you want to know the exact local distribution (in micrometer range) of your chemical components?
 With Mid-Infrared-Microscopy we can chemically characterize and measure materials and cross-sections (e.g. residues or inclusions) with a spatial resolution as small as 5 µm.
+Quantum Sensing offers interesting opportunities in that area too.

 The OCT (Optical Coherence Tomography) provides insight into nearly all common polymer materials used in the industrial environment.
 As a tomographic measurement technique, OCT delivers information about the internal structure in order to detect and characterise cracks, defects, inclusions, pores, etc. OCT not only controls the quality and functionality of the plastic products, but also delivers relevant information to help understand and optimize the manufacturing process.